 AttractionsGardensThings To Do

-De Hortus Botanicus is located just east of Amsterdam centre and is one of the oldest botanical gardens in the world.
+De Hortus Botanicus Amsterdam is one of the oldest botanical gardens in the world, located just east of Amsterdam’s city centre in the leafy Plantage district near Artis Zoo.

-Today the Hortus organisation does important work ranging from education to the preservation of plant species.
+Today De Hortus organisation does important work ranging from education to the preservation of plant species.

 It specialises in the care of cycads and other rare plants from the African Cape region.
 You will also find an excellent collection of medicinal plants, carnivorous plants and palms.

-The Hortus is spread over 1.2 hectares and is split into 29 sections for different types of plant species.
+De Hortus is spread over 1.2 hectares and has a collection of 4,000 plant species.

 There are leaflets at the entrance (Dutch and English) with info and maps – including the Tree Route which highlights 24 trees in the garden, some over 200 years old.

-Alternatively, the Hortus app offers the Highlights Route and Tree Route through your smartphone.
+Alternatively, the Hortus app offers walking routes and info through your smartphone.

 The Orangery (built in 1875 as a lecture hall) hosts the Hortus cafe inside the grounds – this is a great spot for a drink / snack with outdoor terrace – products served are organically and locally sourced.